Gang vs. G-Men: Production

 Gang vs. G-Men is the fourth in the Gyangu series of films and the first in the series to be directed by Fukasaku.
-Fukasaku went on to also direct the seventh film in the series, Gyangu domai (Gang Alliance, a.k.a.
-League of Gangsters) (1963).
+Fukasaku went on to also direct the seventh film in the series, League of Gangsters (1963).

-This was the first film shot by Fukasaku in color.
+Gang vs. G-Men was the first film shot by Fukasaku in color.

 Sequel

 The film was followed by a sequel, Gyangu tai G-men: Shudan kinko yaburi, sometimes known in English as Gang vs. G-Men 2, that was released February 23, 1963.
 The sequel was directed by Teruo Ishii.

 Reception, analysis, and legacy

 Yukio Mishima, a close friend of Okada, often came to Toei's preview room.
 He also previewed Gang vs. G-Men and praised it.
 Years later, when Fukasaku was directing Mishima's play Black Lizard, he said to Mishima, "You praised Gang vs. G-Men, which saved my neck."

 The film was a hit, and the company's confidence in Fukasaku, which had been falling, was restored.